You can jazz your mornings up by incorporating a blueberry smoothie recipe as part of your breakfast, turning it from bland to appealing.

 Bananas are a sweet complement to the acidic notes of blueberry.
 They also add some bowel-supporting fiber.

 Using them gives a smooth viscosity to smoothies, and it’s even better when you start with frozen banana chunks.
+Check out our Blueberry Banana Smoothie for more details.

 Strawberries are slightly more acidic than blueberries.
-They’re also loaded with immune-boosting vitamin C.
+They’re also loaded with immune-boosting vitamin C. Blending these fruits together will give you a drink with sweet-tart notes of a summer melody that will have your taste buds dancing.

 You may want to add a wholly sweet element that balances the overall acidity to make this smoothie more palatable.
+Take a look at our Strawberry Blueberry Smoothie for detailed instructions.

 Masking it with a sweeter fruit makes it more pleasant.
 Here’s a mango smoothie recipe that actually incorporates spinach to make a healthy blend.

 They’re sweet and juicy, with a lot of substance.
 Adding them will contribute to making a thicker, delicious beverage with pleasant hints of sweetness.
+Try our Mango Berry Smoothie and taste the magic yourself.

 Peach is yet another fruit that exquisitely balances sweetness and acidity.